kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 	sudo vim /etc/salt/cloud.profiles.d/digital_ocean.conf

-Now, on your keyboard, tap on the <code>i</code> key; use the arrow keys to navigate the text area; and create your `digital_ocean.conf` file so that it resembles the example, below:
+Now, on your keyboard, tap on the <code>i</code> key; use the arrow keys to navigate the text area; and copy &amp; paste, or create your `digital_ocean.conf` file so that it resembles, the example below:

 	# Official distro images available for Arch, CentOS, Debian, Fedora, Ubuntu